Nitishkb19315/signaledge_stock-tracker-app/README.md

 👉 **Stock Dashboard**: Track real-time stock prices with interactive line and candlestick charts, including historical data, and filter stocks by industry, performance, or market cap.

-👉 **Powerful Search**: Quickly find the best stocks with an intelligent search system that helps you navigate through Signalist.
+👉 **Powerful Search**: Quickly find the best stocks with an intelligent search system that helps you navigate through SignalEdge.

 👉 **Watchlist & Alerts**: Create a personalized watchlist, set alert thresholds for price changes or volume spikes, and receive instant email notifications to stay on top of the market.